noor-abouhaiba/noor-abouhaiba.github.io/index.md

 - Participated in an online course hosted by NASA and was invited to participate in an on-site competition among others who excelled in the course.
 - Participated in a rover assembly competition with a team of nine other individuals at NASA's Ames Research Center.
 - Developed and tested the logic behind the rover's movements and other tasks essential to its performance, such as recognizing certain materials and changes in terrain on a simulated Mars environment.

+### Projects

+###### tripleBOT - Discord Bot Application

+###### Summer 2020

+- Designed and developed a Discord bot using JavaScript (node.js), DynamoDB, Express, OAuth2.0, and Twitch's API.
+- tripleBOT's main purpose and inspiration was to help automate tedious tasks that would otherwise be done manually.
+It was unfortunate to see how many of these somewhat grueling tasks were done manually, which I believe was my signal to take action and build something to alleviate this burden.
+There is intended future work to build and better accommodate the future needs and wants of the server tripleBOT is designed for.
+- Building this application while collaborating with the customer led me to realize my passion for building something that caters very heavily to the users' needs, all while putting the customer's needs and desires as a priority throughout development.
+-  A more detailed explanation with demos can be found [here](https://github.com/noor-abouhaiba/discord-bot-tripleBOT)!

 ### Courses